Direct reconstruction of anisotropic self-adjoint inclusions in the Calder\'on problem: Introduction

 \subsection{Remarks on notation}

 All considered vector spaces are complex; this includes the classes of conductivity coefficients.
-At all occurrences of using support/supremum/infimum, we make use of the \emph{essential} support/supremum/infimum.

 We use the convention that inner products on complex Hilbert spaces are linear in the first entry and anti-linear in the second.
 We denote the Euclidean inner product as $z_1\cdot\overline{z_2}$ for $z_1,z_2\in \C^d$, in particular the ``dot'' is bilinear.
 The Euclidean norm is denoted~$\abs{\,\cdot\,}$.

 For self-adjoint operators $A,B\in\mathscr{L}(H)$ for a Hilbert space $H$, we write $A\geq B$ when $A-B$ is positive semidefinite; this is the Loewner ordering of such operators.
 Moreover, for $A$ being a positive definite operator, $A^{1/2}$ denotes its unique positive definite square root.